The Soldier's Details

 General Description

-King was a Kingsley Fairbridge Farm school boy and had absconded from his place of work.
+King was a Kingsley Fairbridge Farm school boy and had absconded from his place of work as a station hand.
 (At that time Fairbridge children were Wards of the State until 21 years of age).
 He changed his name to avoid detection.
 He would have been 17 years old when he enlisted.

 2/4th Fairbridge boys – is thought King is standing 2nd from left.